Get to Know Our Endorsed Candidates

 How Do We Choose Who to Endorse and Fund?

-The PAC has a formal Contribution Committee that vets viable candidates through a 3 step process: candidate questionnaire, candidate interview, and committee vote.
+The PAC has a formal Contribution Committee that vets viable candidates through a three step process:

 1. Questionnaire